 Difference between Waterfall and Agile

-Let us have a quick look at how the roles are divided into different
+Let us have a quick look at how the roles are divided into different elements of the Agile framework.

 There are 4 main elements in an agile framework; they are Product Owner, Scrum Master, Developer / Architect and Tester.
 The below image helps us to understand the responsibilities of all 4 roles.